-The Michigan Mountain Bike Hall of Fame will induct the first members at the Michigan Bicycling Expo on January 26th, 2014 for Advocacy, Trail building and Design, Racing, and Promotions
+The Michigan Mountain Bike Hall of Fame inducts members annually for contributions to Michigan Mountain Biking in the categories of: Advocacy, Trail building and Design, Racing, and Promotions.

 Dwain Abramowski was a co-founder of the MMBA in 1990 and volunteered in its development from 1990 to 2001.
 In addition to his volunteer activities, he was the Executive Director from 1995-2000 and helped in trail development, coordinate creation of the nine regional chapters in the state, the statewide Volunteer Awards Program, and the Championshiop Point Series.
 He also served on committees and many regional, midwest and national advocacy committees and/or organizations.
 He also served as publication director for the printed MMBA publication the Bent Rim Bugle (1990 to 2000).

 Dwain is a graduate of Central Michigan University.
 He is a published writer and photographer including two books on mountain biking.
 He also has had articles and pictures published in a wide variety of magazines, newspapers, business journals, educational journals, newsletters and nonprofit literature.
 Credits include: Bicycling Magazine, Michigan Cyclist Magazine, Mountain Bike Magazine, Bike Magazine, WindSurf magazine and others celebrating the great outdoors.
 Recently, Dwain has worked at Revolution Bike in Charlevoix, Michigan and now works at the Charlevoix Public Library involved in many different library and music programs that serve the local community.